Back to Shows Page

 1 Stem - Hydrangea Bloom

-A container of flowers not listed above, 9 stems Max, one or more kinds
+A container of flowers not listed above, 9 stems Max, one kind

 Flowering and/or Fruiting Trees or Shrubs – 3 stems